virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 **This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].** We use Dr. Neumann's repository in the figures below.

-> **Goal:** To create a course page for your own teaching, like OET has done, follow this guide
+> **Goal:** To create a course page for your own teaching, like OET has done, follow this guide.

 * Its primary purpose if helping/guiding on how to build/generate a GitHub page, to be used for learning material, i.e. lectures, or similar.
 * It can also be used for any other purpose, for that matter.